cogentcore/core/README.md

 * windows: arialuni.ttf  https://docs.microsoft.com/en-us/typography/font-list/arial-unicode-ms

-* textfield should scroll layout so that *cursor* is always in view, when editing..

 * fileview should add extension to filename if only one extension provided, if user types in a new filename..